Does Time Heal all Wounds?

 Many of us have heard the old adage ‘Time heals all wounds,’ and we’ve said it to those in pain or grief.
 It is a saying we use to be supportive and kind in uncomfortable situations.
 However, pet parents who have recently lost their beloved animal often say they don’t find this helpful when they are in the midst of pain.
 It often makes them feel overwhelmed and like they may be grieving the wrong way.
 Some say when they hear this, they feel rushed and try to hide their pain and return to “normal.”
 Everybody will process and grieve in their own way.

 Time did go by, and I felt ‘healed.’
-Then in 2008, when Nikko, the first dog I had as an adult, died, I realized there was another layer of grief beyond just her death that emerged.
+Then, in 2008, when Nikko, the first dog I had as an adult, died, I realized there was another layer of grief beyond just her death that emerged.
 While grieving her, I was surprised at how this opened up 24 years of dormant emotions and grief surrounding Time-L-Tel’s death.
 I was now simultaneously suffering both losses: Nikko’s and Time-L-Tel’s.
 This is how I discovered unresolved grief from past losses can resurface with a current loss.

 Because grief doesn’t have a set schedule or end date, previous losses with unresolved grief can resurface over time.
-This is to be expected as grief is not linear but continues to cycle through our life.
+This is to be expected as grief is not linear but continues to cycle through our lives.
 Each cycle or layer is a reawakening and another opportunity to heal a little bit more as it continues to diminish the ache and pain of your grief.

-It isn’t the lapse of time that heals all wounds, but rather the passage of time your inner self needs to be ready to heal.
-Many life circumstances or situations at the time of the loss may prevent or protect you from your grief and pain, and Know that you heal at the right time for you.
+It isn’t the lapse of time that heals all wounds, but rather the passage of time that your inner self needs to be ready to heal.
+Many life circumstances or situations at the time of the loss may prevent or protect you from your grief and pain, and know that you heal at the right time for you.
 The body and mind heal when the soul knows they are ready.

 Does time heal all wounds?